Coup-staging senators unfit for office

 Those who are lawyers — such as Cruz and Hawley, who both clerked for Supreme Court chief justices — should know better.
 Their actions should result in serious professional sanctions up to and including disbarment.
 Section 8.04 of Texas bar’s ethics rules says a lawyer shall not “engage in conduct involving dishonesty, fraud, deceit or misrepresentation.”
 Deceiving the public about the outcome of an election and attempting to overthrow the duly elected president surely would qualify.
 Likewise, in Missouri, the ethics rules state, “A lawyer shall not bring or defend a proceeding, or assert or controvert an issue therein, unless there is a basis in law and fact for doing so that is not frivolous, which includes a good faith argument for an extension, modification, or reversal of existing law.”
 That perfectly describes the utterly unmeritorious challenge to the electoral college.

 In casting their ballots in the Senate runoff, Georgia voters should take care not to elect any more Republican senators whose victories would protect their majority.
 They have shown themselves as unfit to hold office as Trump.
-While we cannot remove them until they come up for reelection, Georgia voters can deprive them of the majority and control of the committees.
+While we cannot remove them until they come up for reelection, Georgia voters at the very least can deprive them of the majority and control of the committees.

 Jennifer Rubin writes reported opinion for The Washington Post.